If you are an adoptive parent, YOU need this book.

 You will be unimaginably grateful for it because it will seriously help you survive the ups and downs of daily living with a child from difficult beginnings.

 Ce Eshelman, LMFT is an Attachment Specialist and adoptive mother of two children from difficult beginnings.
 The Attach Place was founded to support adoptive parents in person, and her blog has hundreds of followers from all across the U.S. and Europe.
-Blog readers pled with Ce to put her blog posts in a book.
+Blog readers pled with Ce to put her blog posts into a book, so she did.

 Praise for Drowning with My Hair on Fire…

 In one of our first sessions with Ce, she told us that before we could work on our trauma and attachment-challenged child, we needed to work on me (Mom).
 I believe I may have audibly gasped.
 Work on “me”?
 I’M fine.
 I’M not the problem.
 I was oozing righteous indignation.
 Then came D-Day, when our parenting skills were failing us, and my mind desperately grasped for Ce’s pearls of wisdom.
 With no loss of life, limb, sanity, or self-respect, we witnessed a profound moment of therapeutic-parenting success; our epiphany.
 What we’ve learned from Ce is that it isn’t about us not being good parents, or the right parents; it is about how to be this traumatized child’s parent.
 Ce’s daily blogs have been invaluable lessons on how to effectively, lovingly engage a traumatized child when they’re melting inside, and her calming words have had a way of talking me down from my ledge—reminding me that “love matters.”